-Elastic Stack security features give the right access to the right people.
+Elastic Stack security features give the right access to the right people, with most features at no additional cost.
 IT, operations, and application teams rely on them to manage well-intentioned users and keep malicious actors at bay, while executives and customers can rest easy knowing data stored in the Elastic Stack is safe and secure.

 It's the first step to protect data flowing through Elasticsearch, Kibana, Beats, and Logstash from unauthorized users and unintentional modification.

 With the Elastic Stack, you can integrate with a number of industry standard identity management systems.
 Authenticate with Active Directory, LDAP, or the Elasticsearch native realm.
 Use single sign-on (SSO) options like certificates, Kerberos, and SAML — or build a custom realm that supports your home-grown identity management system.

 Take control of who can do what within the Elastic Stack.
 Grant the IT/Ops team the ability to monitor Elasticsearch cluster health without being able to see or modify the data.
 Or give the marketing team read-only access to marketing-specific data, but deny access to other indices.